kserve/community/KSERVE-TECHNICAL-CHARTER.md

 a.
 The Technical Steering Committee (the “TSC”) will be responsible for all technical oversight of the open source Project.

 b.
 The TSC voting members are initially the Project’s Committers.
-At the inception of the project, the Committers of the Project will be set forth within the “CONTRIBUTING” file within the Project’s code repository.
-The TSC may choose an alternative approach for determining the voting members of the TSC, and any such alternative approach will be documented in the CONTRIBUTING file.
+At the inception of the project, the Committers of the Project will be set forth within the [MAINTAINERS.md](MAINTAINERS.md) file within the [kserve/community repository](https://github.com/kserve/community).
+The TSC may choose an alternative approach for determining the voting members of the TSC, and any such alternative approach will be documented in the [membership.md](membership.md) file.
+The current list of TSC members are listed in the [TECHNICAL-STEERING-COMMITTEE.md](TECHNICAL-STEERING-COMMITTEE.md) file.
 Any meetings of the Technical Steering Committee are intended to be open to the public, and can be conducted electronically, via teleconference, or in person.

 c.
-TSC projects generally will involve Contributors and Committers.
-The TSC may adopt or modify roles so long as the roles are documented in the CONTRIBUTING file.
-Unless otherwise documented:
+TSC projects generally will involve different roles as documented in the [membership.md](membership.md) file.
+The TSC may adopt or modify roles so long as the roles are documented in that file.

-  i. _Contributors_ include anyone in the technical community that contributes code, documentation, or other technical artifacts to the Project; ii. _Committers_ are Contributors who have earned the ability to modify (“commit”) source code, documentation or other technical artifacts in a project’s repository; and iii.
-A Contributor may **become a Committer** by a majority approval of the existing Committers.
-A Committer may be removed by a majority approval of the other existing Committers.

 d.
 Participation in the Project through becoming a Contributor and Committer is open to anyone so long as they abide by the terms of this Charter.